arrmansa/My-Windows-Laptop-Setup-Guide/README.md

 This will give us finer control over the internet.
 Set the behaviour of this to block network connections by default

 ## Step 3 WindowsSpyBlocker [https://github.com/crazy-max/WindowsSpyBlocker](https://github.com/crazy-max/WindowsSpyBlocker)
-Set the NCSI to be the Debian one, Firewall rules not required.
+Set the NCSI to be the Firefox one, Firewall rules not required.

 ## Step 4 Disable Connected Standby
 We want the laptop to  not have some sort of weird semi-sleep.